pranabekka/pranabekka.github.io/README.md

 - Nuke and pave!
     - Learn a bit more about making responsive sites
     - Rewrite html and css from scratch
+    - Keep touch simulation enabled while testing
-- Debug
+- Debug (yuck)
-    - yuck
+    - Remove margins with media query
+    - Reduce min value for font-size (to 10pt?)
+    - Use clamp to set min value
+    - Test CSS on Ff responsive mode, with touch simulation enabled
+    - Create Qutebrowser branch and test issues

 ### Speed

-- Image optimisation
 - Multiple image resolutions, paired with srcset